 APSA will provide the NZPSA President or nominee and one NZPSA postgraduate member free conference registration and a free conference dinner.
 In return we provide the APSA President or nominee and one APSA postgraduate member free conference registration and a free conference dinner.
 Australian postgraduates should submit their application to their own association.

 In deciding between applicants for the postgraduate award to the APSA Conference, the Executive will consider the quality of the abstract, financial need and length of NZPSA membership.
 Its decision will be final.
 Details on how and when to apply are below.

-Applications to the NZPSA Executive Secretary for the Australian PSA Conference are now open with the closing date of 1 August, 2017.
+Applications to the NZPSA Executive Secretary for the 2020 Australian PSA Conference will close on 31 July, 2020.
 On how to apply see below.

 The UKPSA offers up to one NZPSA members free registration, and a contribution of around £500 towards travel and accommodation for their annual conference.
-In 2018 it will be held on 26-28 March 2018 in Cardiff.
+In 2020 it will be held on 6-8 April in Edinburgh.

 All members in good standing are eligible to apply.
 Applications are made directly to the UK PSA via the PSA Annual Conference International Visitor Scheme Application form found on the grants page of the PSA website.